gitdode/librfm69/README.md

 Static avr-libc library providing basic support for RFM69 radio modules.

-I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.

 This is work in progress.
 Currently available is:

 - Transmit a packet